An Adaptively Inexact Method for Bilevel Learning Using Primal-Dual Style Differentiation: Numerical Experiments

-The linear operator $K$ was heuristically chosen to consist of $n=8$ filters with filter kernels $5 \times 5$.
-The parameters in Algorithm~\ref{alg:MAID} were set to $\underline{\nu}=0.5$, $\bar{\nu}=1.05$, $\underline{\rho}=0.5$, $\bar{\rho}=\tfrac{10}{9}$ following~\cite{salehi2024adaptively}.
+The linear operator $K$ was heuristically chosen to consist of $n=8$ filters with filter kernels $5 \times 5$. \rvv{Across all experiments, filter weights were initialized with He‐uniform initialization~\cite{he2015delving} and a constant random seed.} The parameters in Algorithm~\ref{alg:MAID} were set to $\underline{\nu}=0.5$, $\bar{\nu}=1.05$, $\underline{\rho}=0.5$, $\bar{\rho}=\tfrac{10}{9}$ following~\cite{salehi2025adaptivelyinexactfirstordermethod}.
 For comparison between the adaptive and non-adaptive settings, where the latter corresponding to the native inexact version of piggyback, the initial values for $\epsilon_0$, $\delta_0$ and $\alpha_0$ were kept the same across both cases.
 However, in the non-adaptive version, these parameters were fixed throughout the algorithm.
 Figure~\ref{fig:learned_tv_filters} shows the learned filters with the adaptive Algorithm~\ref{alg:MAID} and without for $\epsilon_0=10^{-3}$, $\delta_0=10^{-3}$ and $\alpha_0=10^{-2}$, showing that both settings seem to capture very related orientations.
 While clearly the quantitatively learned filters are very similar, it is of higher interest to investigate the resulting implications on the used computational budget in terms of required lower-level iterations.
 Therefore, Figure~\ref{fig:tv_budget} shows the resulting upper-level loss depending on the required total computational budget in all standard and adjoint primal-dual algorithms for different experimental settings.
-The benefit of adaptively choosing the step-size can clearly be seen as the resulting upper-level loss decreases smoothly with increasing computational budget in the lower-level solver.
-On the other hand, the dashed curves show the scenarios with the same starting accuracies and learning rate $\alpha$ as in the adaptive setting, however, these parameters were kept constant during the reconstruction algorithm, where PDHG was adapted for the saddle-point problem in~\eqref{eq:tv_sp_standard}.
-Depending on the initial learning rate, the upper-level loss even starts oscillating after an initial phase of decrease.
+The benefit of adaptively choosing the step-size can clearly be seen as the resulting upper-level loss decreases smoothly with increasing computational budget in the lower-level solver. \rv[final]{On the other hand, the dashed curves show scenarios with the same initial accuracies and learning rate $\alpha$ as in the adaptive setting, but these parameters are now kept constant throughout the learning algorithm.} Depending on the initial learning rate, the upper-level loss even starts oscillating after an initial phase of decrease.

 Qualitative results can be seen in an example in Figure~\ref{figure:tv_disc_figure}, which shows reconstructions with standard TV and the learned discretizations with and without using adaptivity.
 Moreover, for the learned discretization filters, a threshold of $10^5$ lower-level iterations was used.
 The visualised results imply that for a limited budget there can even be visible differences in the resulting reconstructions.